 - In some cases, if the holster is extremely tight, you can use the 3-mil plastic bag that your holster came in or a similar style storage freezer bag or wax paper (waxy side out towards the leather).
 Place your UNLOADED handgun in the bag.
 Carefully insert the bagged handgun into the holster.
 This may take anywhere from a few minutes to a few hours to even up to a week or more (depending on how loose of a draw you may prefer) but this should stretch the holster a few thousand of an inch.
 Periodically check it until the fit feels right.

 Your leather holster needs minimal care and maintenance throughout its service life.

 - If you find it necessary to clean your holster, use a hard bar of glycerin soap or saddle soap and a small amount of water, work the soap into a lather, and gently rub the surface of the leather with the lather.
 Gently wipe off with a soft cloth.
 Be careful to avoid the over-application of water.

 - If your product should become dry or scratched, from years of hard use you can treat the exterior with a commercial leather dressing that does not contain lacquer such as Pecard Leather Dressing or Fiebing's Aussie Leather Conditioner.
-Use sparingly.
+Please use sparingly.

 - Be cautious when using oils or dressing - too much will soften the leather to the point your holster will no longer retain your weapon.

 - I highly recommend Renaissance Wax for monthly or quarterly cleaning and restoration of your leather.
-The best on the market can be used on leather, wood, and even metal firearms.
+The best product that I have found on the market.
+Renaissance wax can be used on leather, wood, and even metal firearms.

 - You can also use a neutral shoe polish such as Angelus #400 neutral shoe wax polish or Kiwi neutral shoe polish if you cannot get your hands on Renaissance Wax.
 This will also help in maintaining a lustrous appearance in your leather.